-Intercept 4: Re-Entry from Jails, Prisons, and Forensic Hospitalization Components Current Activities provide timely access for screening & intake into jail diversion and probation programs usually within 5 - 7 business days of referral received and access to prescriber services within 7-10 business days.
-CHCS can provide services to individuals that are re-entering the community from both jail and prison settings.
-Provide continuity of care to offenders releasing from prison/jail to be linking in to needed treatment programs.
-LMHA operates an Assertive Community Treatment Team to provide post release services to people with mental illnesses who have been released from jails.
+Judicial Services (and associated programs), Adult Probation and State Parole Depts. to provide timely access for screening & intake into jail diversion and probation programs typically within 5 - 7 business days of referral received and provides access to prescriber services within 7-10 business days.
+CHCS can provide services to individuals that are re-entering the community from both jail and prison settings. prison settings.

+- Provide continuity of care to offenders releasing from prison/jail to be linking in to needed treatment programs. - LMHA operates an Assertive Community Treatment Team to provide post release services to people with mental illnesses who have been released from jails.

-- With Senate Bill 292 funding the Center has established a Forensic Assertive Community Treatment (FACT) team to provide intensive, multi-disciplinary treatment and services to consumers with SMI and frequent jail bookings.
-The FACT team provides core, fidelity-defined services of the Tool for Measurement of Assertive Community Treatment (TMACT) and Risk-Need-Responsivity (RNR) principles, thereby implementing the most state of the art clinical models of care for this population.
-By including an RNR component, the FACT Team will have the capability to assess and, therefore, reduce, various aspects of criminogenic risk, e.g., criminal thinking, substance use, and associating with bad influences.
-Model implementation also will reduce recidivism by matching interventions to each person's specific risk factors. - Since the establishment of the Center current Assertive Community Treatment (ACT) team, fidelity standards have evolved.
+capability to assess and, therefore, reduce, various aspects of criminogenic risk, e.g., criminal thinking, substance use, and associating with bad influences.
+Model implementation also will reduce recidivism by matching interventions to each person's specific risk factors.

+• Since the establishment of The Center's current Assertive Community Treatment (ACT) team, fidelity standards have evolved.
 The Center has secured the training and preparation necessary for these teams to meet the HHS-endorsed TMACT fidelity model while also incorporating the RNR framework.
-With RNR proficiency, ACT staff will be able to distinguish between consumers who have low to moderate criminogenic risk (and are therefore appropriate for ACT) and those with high criminogenic risk (and are therefore appropriate for FACT).
-Intensive training and technical assistance will be provided to new and existing staff to develop an evidence-based FACT team and to build the capacity of existing ACT Team members to meet current ACT fidelity standards.
+With RNR proficiency, ACT staff is able to distinguish between consumers who have low to moderate criminogenic risk (and are therefore appropriate for ACT) and those with high criminogenic risk (and are therefore appropriate for FACT).
+Intensive training and technical assistance will be provided to new and existing staff to develop an evidence- based FACT team and to build the capacity of existing ACT Team members to meet current ACT fidelity standards. -- --